 A great wallet may be small, but the best wallets for men make a mighty big statement.
-Look no further than the classic Seinfeld skit where George’s overstuffed wallet explodes on a city street would be funnier if men didn’t often suffer from the same problem.
+Look no further than the classic Seinfeld skit where George’s overstuffed wallet explodes on a city street.
+It would be funnier if men didn’t often suffer from the same problem.
 Small wallets for men are the way to go, because that fat wallet, with its half-filled punch cards and expired mail-in refunds, is only slowing you down, even as its besieged seams threaten to give up the ghost any minute.

 If your wallet has seen better days, now’s the time to update it before you, like Costanza, see your life in paper float away in a strong breeze.

 Whether or not you want to go minimalist with your next wallet, there are plenty of options.
 Rugged leather, technical fabrics, and synthetic weaves all pop their heads up in the modern space.
 Plus, you may want to opt for a radio frequency identification (RFID) blocking wallet to help prevent credit card and identity theft.
 Oh, and wallets make great gifts.